Requirement: Move SharePoint content database from one drive to another in SQL Server!

 - Mount the database back to SharePoint: Mount-SPContentDatabase -Name “Content-database-name” -DatabaseServer “db-server-name” -WebApplication “Name-or-URL-of-the-webapp”

 Step 2: Detach the database from SQL Server:

-Let’s move SharePoint SQL Server Database Files to different drive location.
-First, make a note of all database files associated with the database such as MDF, NDF & LDF.
+Let’s move SharePoint SQL Server Database Files to different drive locations.
+First, make a note of all database files associated with the database, such as MDF, NDF & LDF.